doctorpsi/doctorpsi_hitchens/_posts/2020-05-25-enchanted-by-strings-part-1.md

 ## The freely jointed chain

 *COMING SOON* . . . :trident:

 [^1]: This is the gist of *coarse-graining* we talked about earlier.

-[^2]: See any text on phase transitions and critical phenomena for this.
+[^2]: See any text on phase transitions and critical phenomena.

-[^3]: The rich mathematical language of field theory and the renormalization group.
+[^3]: The wizardry of field theory and the renormalization group.